Generative Experiences for Digital Mental Health Interventions: Evidence from a Randomized Study: Design

 Each primitive $\tau$ was instantiated through configurable parameters $\theta$ that determine how it appeared and behaved in context.
 For example, audio messages included parameters such as script and tone, and timers included duration and associated prompts.
 Table \ref{tab:ux_palette} illustrates these primitives with configurable parameters and interaction types.
 Each candidate $X_j$ was represented as a sequence of parameterized interaction elements, $X_j = ((\tau_1, \theta_1), (\tau_2, \theta_2), \dots, (\tau_T, \theta_T))$, where $\tau_t$ denotes the interaction primitive and $\theta_t$ specifies its parameters.

 To evaluate candidate interaction experiences, we developed a set of seven \textit{UX judge rubrics}.
 These rubrics capture key aspects of interaction quality, including (1) Intervention-Interface Alignment, (2) Task Efficiency, (3) Usability, (4) Information Clarity, (5) Interaction Satisfaction, (6) Specificity, and (7) Understandability \cite{nielsen1994usability, hartmann2008towards, yardley2015person, brooke1996sus}.
-Additional details about these rubrics are provided in Appendix~\ref{app:int-judge-rubric}.
+Each criterion is defined with high- and low-quality examples, a checklist, and anchored scale points, and is scored on a 1--5 scale by an LLM judge.
 Candidate experiences were evaluated using these rubrics $\mathcal{R}_X$.
+Additional details about these rubrics are provided in Appendix~\ref{app:int-judge-rubric}, with detailed prompts in Appendix~\ref{app:rubric-ux}.
 Let $R_{X,r}(X_j, I^*, C)$ denote the score assigned to UX candidate $X_j$ under rubric $r \in \mathcal{R}_X$.
 The overall score was computed as

 The system then selected the highest scoring candidate